donmccurdy/aframe-inspector-plugin-recast/README.md

 > WORK IN PROGRESS: This plugin is not yet stable or ready for use.

 A plugin for the A-Frame Inspector, allowing creation of a navigation mesh while from an existing A-Frame scene.
-This plugin should not be used at runtime, in the final scene — instead:
+This plugin should not be used at runtime in the live scene, but only during scene creation.

 1. Create your scene
 2. Use this plugin to create and test a navigation mesh